 Two Versions

-Several months after the game's initial reveal, Square Enix announced that the game would actually be changed between the 360 and PS3 platforms, and that each version would be exclusive to that platform.
+Several months after the game's initial reveal, Square Enix announced that the game would

 The original concept of the father trying to save his daughter would be titled NieR: Gestalt, and would be an Xbox 360 exclusive.
 Meanwhile, the PlayStation 3 version was changed to NieR: Replicant, and the hero was changed from a middle-aged buff dude to a younger, more effeminate character.
 Additionally, the daughter from Gestalt was redefined as the main character's sister.